Halisygn/Capstone-Project-2/README.md

 The f1-score is the harmonic mean between precision & recall.
 It means “What percent of positive predictions were correct? “
 # Conclusion
-I used a CNN model from scratch which is different from other methods that rely heavily on transfer learning approach.
-The model has good accuracy which is 89% to detect pneumonia disease.
+I used a CNN model from scratch and transfer learning models which are VGG16 and ResNet50.
+The best model was the model from scratch which has good accuracy which is 88% to detect pneumonia disease.